Abigail Green

-Abigail Frances Floretta Green is a British historian.
+Abigail Frances Floretta Green (born 12 May 1971) is a British historian.
 She has been a Fellow of the Brasenose College, Oxford, since 2000, and in 2015 she was awarded the title Professor of Modern European History by the University of Oxford.

 Career

 Green's mother was born into the Sebag-Montefiore family.
 Green completed her undergraduate degree (BA) at the University of Oxford, and then carried out her doctoral studies at the University of Cambridge; her PhD was awarded in 1999 for her thesis "Particularist state-building and the German question: Hanover, Saxony, Württemberg 1850–1866".
 She was elected to a Title A Research Fellowship at St John's College, Cambridge, in 1998, before being appointed a Fellow at Brasenose College, Oxford, in 2000.
-She remains there as of 2018, and in 2015 was awarded the title Professor of Modern European History by the University of Oxford.
+In 2015 she was awarded the title Professor of Modern European History by the University of Oxford.

 Green specialises in the history of 19th-century Europe, nationalism and regionalism in Germany, Jewish internationalism, and liberalism.